ropensci/roweb3/content/blog/2024-04-16-markdown-programmatic/index.md

 ## Conclusion

-In this post we explained how to best parse and edit Markdown files: using specific parsing tools, possibly complemented by ad-hoc string manipulation.
+In this post we explained how to best parse and edit Markdown files.
+To create boilerplate documents (think: mailmerge), we recommended templating tools such as [`knitr::knit_expand()`](https://bookdown.org/yihui/rmarkdown-cookbook/knit-expand.html), the [whisker package](https://github.com/edwindj/whisker), the [brew package](https://github.com/gregfrog/brew), Pandoc.
+To edit small parts of a document, we brought up string manipulation tools i.e. regular expressions, with base R ([`sub()`](https://rdrr.io/r/base/grep.html), [`grep()`](https://rdrr.io/r/base/grep.html) and friends), [stringr](https://stringr.tidyverse.org/) (and stringi), [`xfun::gsub_file()`](https://rdrr.io/pkg/xfun/man/gsub_file.html).
+For heavier, and safer, manipulation, we listed tools based on tools that manipulate the abstract representation of documents: tinkr, md4r, Pandoc, parseqmd, parsermd, lightparser.
 What do *you* use to handle Markdown files?

 [^1]: As of 2024-06-20, there are [76 programs that parse Markdown](https://github.com/markdown/markdown.github.com/wiki/Implementations), some with their own unique flavour.